terrorizer1980/sajaldotco/content/post/make-static-website.md

 title = "How to Make Static Website by Github and Netlify" math = true summary = """
-In this Tutorial I’ll explain, How to make a static website by github, hugo and netlify. .
+In this Tutorial I’ll explain, How to make a static website by github, hugo and netlify.
+Create an Github account or If you already have an github account login now.
+Create an Netlify account or Login by your existing account.
+Deploy My repository - Boom !
 """

 [header]